VysotskiVadim/VysotskiVadim.blog/_drafts/kids-illusions.markdown

 The first step of learning new things is to start doing it by following rules given by teachers.
 You don't ask why, it's too much materials to knew at the beginning.
-After a while when you got some knowledge you start looking deep at the area.
+After a while when you get some knowledge you start looking deep at the area.
 Your main question now is **why**.
 Usually after many **why**s you find out that there is no approach which is just *right*.
-There are many approaches, and all of them lead you to success.
+There are many approaches which can lead you to success.
 They are just different, with different pros and cons.
 People who are aware of the majority of ways to success in their field, and know which one suits given situation better are called an experts.